 Accounting technology has continued to evolve and shows no signs of stopping.
 In fact, 56% of accountants say that technology is increasing their productivity.
-As more and more businesses look for accelerated reporting, it’s important to understand what real-time accounting is and how your business can utilize it.
+As more and more businesses look for accelerated reporting, it’s important to understand how your business can utilize real-time accounting.

 As a business owner, you recognize the importance of having reliable metrics when making company-wide financial decisions.
 But how should you categorize and organize the data being produced?
 How can you turn data into actionable insights for your company?